GhostWebEnterprise/ghost-web-signal/README.md

 ## Privacy & security

-Ghostly uses established cryptographic protocols and libraries from the Signal ecosystem, including libsignal, RingRTC, and SQLCipher, rather than custom cryptography.
+GhostWeb: Signal uses established cryptographic protocols and libraries from the Signal ecosystem, including libsignal, RingRTC, and SQLCipher, rather than custom cryptography.

 The project prioritizes: